Maryland allows the following subtractions from income to calculate the Maryland Adjusted Gross Income on the return:

 authorized by law to make arrests, and is a member of a Maryland law enforcement agency, including an officer who serves in a probationary status or at the pleasure of the appointing authority of a county or municipal corporation.
 Federal law enforcement officers do not qualify.

 Under the Racing and Community Development Act of 2020, this bill allows a subtraction modification for the redevelopment of the following: Laurel Park in Anne Arundel County, Pimlico Race Course in Baltimore City and Bowie Race Course Training Center in Prince George’s County.
+The subtraction is

 Live Where You Work